ipa320/OpenCR/arduino/opencr_arduino/opencr/libraries/turtlebot3/examples/turtlebot3_friends/turtlebot3_mecanum_core/README.md

 # Installation

 Make sure to install the Arduino IDE and the OpenCR libraries by following [these Instructions](emanual.robotis.com/docs/en/platform/turtlebot3/opencr1_0_software_setup/).
-Then use the Arduino IDE to upload the turtlebot3_core.ino file in the turtlebot3_core directory onto the OpenCR board.
+Then use the Arduino IDE to upload the turtlebot3_mecanum_core.ino file onto the OpenCR board.

 # Usage